A delightful English side dish, Cauliflower Cheese is a recipe that showcases cauliflower in a rich cheese sauce cooked to perfection in a skillet.

 Dutch Oven Baked Vegetables

 Baking vegetables in a Dutch oven is such a simple and easy way to cook them outdoors.
-This recipe gives an example of spices that can take things up a notch on the flavor scale.
+This recipe for Dutch Oven Baked Vegetables gives an example of herbs that can take things up a notch on the flavor scale.

-The vegetables can come out roasted, baked or as a casserole depending on what vegetables you choose, how hot you cook them and how long you cook them.
-I have cooked and eaten them from roasted brown the a mushy slurry, but no matter how they come out, they always taste wonderful!
+The vegetables can come out roasted, baked, or as a casserole depending on what vegetables you choose, how hot you cook them, and how long you cook them.
+I have cooked and eaten them from roasted brown to a softer hash style, but no matter how they come out, they always taste wonderful!

 The best thing about this classic cooking technique, you can simply cook whatever you have on hand, available at the market, or growing in the garden.

 1 sweet potato

 2 sprigs of thyme

 30ml of oil

 10 or 12 inch Dutch oven

 Prepare the vegetables.
 You may peel or not peel.
 Cut all the vegetables to a similar size so they cook at an even rate, thus not getting some over-cooked, while others are raw.